jonasof/cpanel-dns-updater/README.md

 Libraries
 -----------
-This script uses the API "cpanel-php" <https://github.com/mgufrone/cpanel-php/tree/master> from mgufrone.
+This script uses the API "cpanel-php" <https://github.com/mgufrone/cpanel-php/tree/master> from mgufrone, and other famous php libraries to provide cache, log, translation and testing tools.
+Check composer.json for full details.

-History
+History and Motivation
 --------

-I created this script after the shutdown of no-ip service by Microsoft: http://www.noip.com/blog/2014/07/10/microsoft-takedown-details-updates/
+I created this script after the shutdown of no-ip service by Microsoft in 2014: http://www.noip.com/blog/2014/07/10/microsoft-takedown-details-updates/

-I had an CPANEL site, so i have the idea to use it DNS Server.
-After some days i created this script and i published one year after (before i dont known GIT).
+I had an CPANEL site, so i have the idea to use it as DNS Server.
+After some days i created this script and published it one year after.

 License
 -------

 The MIT License (MIT)

-Copyright (c) 2014, 2015 JonasOF
+Copyright (c) 2014, 2015, 2018, 2019 (MIT License)

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal